8325 B.C. Day Before The Seige of Amritambu

 “We will reach the forest soon enough,” Madhava added.
 “We can stop there.”

-Little Amodini turned her eyes to the road ahead.
-Madhava was right.
-She could see the trees lining the edge of the forest in the distance.
-Her mind flitted between shock and grief as she watched the trees sway in the gentle morning breeze.
-A thundering of hooves steadied her thoughts this time.
+A thundering of hooves seized her thoughts this time.
 Madhava pulled the horse to a sudden halt.
 Both Amodini and Sulochana grabbed the sides of the chariot to keep from falling off.
 They saw Madhava frowning at the far off low hills to the right of the dirt road.

 As little Amodini turned her eyes in the same direction, she could feel tremors hitting the chariot from the ground below.
-A cloud of smoke was visible at the bottom of the hills.
-“What is it?” she asked.
+A cloud of smoke appeared at the bottom of the hills.

 “Oh my god,” Sulochana gasped in horror.